In addition to the main ‘active ingredient’ (a virus, bacterium, or a substance derived from these), vaccines may contain:

 Cell culture is the process by which cells derived from living organisms are grown and reproduced in a controlled laboratory environment.
 Cultures containing animal cell-lines are used for growing viruses for use in certain vaccines including the 5-in-1 DTaP/IPV/Hib and MMR vaccines.
 The polio virus element of the 5-in-1 vaccine is grown on Vero cells, that is a cell-line originally derived from the kidney of the African green monkey.
 The measles and mumps elements of the MMR are grown on a culture derived from cells taken from a chick embryo.
 These facts are sometimes distorted by anti-vaccine campaigners, in order to suggest that vaccines are a kind of witch’s potion, or that there is a risk that animal disease may be transmitted by vaccines.

-An article giving further detailed information on vaccine ingredients can be found here.
+An article from 2003 giving further detailed information on vaccine ingredients can be found here.

 Published by Owain John

 Please email us with comments and queries, but please note that we cannot give individual advice on vaccines for you or your child.
 You should consult your GP or other healthcare provider if you need specific advice.